Soccer: Dominant U.S. beat North Korea to top group

 The U.S. victory at Manchester United’s stadium was far more comfortable than the final scoreline suggests.

-The Koreans finished with three points and failed to qualify as one of the two third-placed teams with the best record.
+The Koreans, who finished third in Group G with three points, must wait to see if they will progress as one of the two third-placed teams with the best record.

 The U.S. went close to opening the scoring in the fifth minute when Wambach and Carli Lloyd linked up well to put in Alex Morgan whose low shot was tipped around the post by North Korea keeper O Chang-ran.